Youth & Junior Sailing

 If you are you a keen sailing family or a parent who has a child who has been on a fun course and wants to do more sailing read on.
 We aim to be as inclusive as possible and put on activities for all levels.

 Some activities are aimed at non members and some at members.
-For any further information you can email the fleet captain, Chris Rowlands , at email@example.com
+For any further information please contact us.

-- Junior Racing is aimed mostly at Under 14s - single hander boats) - training and racing on Sunday afternoons from 1pm, this runs between March-November
+- Junior Racing is aimed mostly at Under 14s in single hander boats.
+You need to have access to a boat for this.
+It is training and intro to racing on Sunday afternoons from 1pm, this runs between April-November and starts on 23 April in 2023

-- RS Feva Training - using Club owned Ready to Sail Fevas (2 person boats) - we train most Saturdays from 1pm and runs all year
+- RS Feva Training - using Club owned Ready to Sail Fevas (2 person boats), we train most Saturdays from 1pm and runs all year (more at certain times, ie in the lead up to big events).
+It should start on 22nd April in 2023

 More detail below.
-Most communication is done via WhatsApp so please ask to join this group - Any questions contact Chris.
+Most communication is done via WhatsApp so please ask to join this group.

 Youth and Junior Sailing so where do I fit in?